brucellino/hashiatho.me/_posts/2022-07-14-packer-images.md

 We cannot assume that the network will be trusted, or even that it will be _that particular network_!

 In order to authenticate the machine then, we need to issue it some kind of credential, without persisting secrets on the image.
-Luckily, Vault has just what we need, in the form of the "pull" method[AppRole](https://www.vaultproject.io/docs/auth/approle).
+Luckily, Vault has just what we need, in the form of the "pull" method [AppRole](https://www.vaultproject.io/docs/auth/approle).
 Issueing a Role ID to an instance and allowing it to retrieved a wrapped token, we are able to securely provision files templated with the sensitive data we need -- Consul gossip key and CA certificates -- to agents when they start.

 ### Storage Configuration